Active Substance: simeprevir

 Olysio is available as 150 mg capsules.
 The recommended dose is one capsule taken once a day with food for 12 or 24 weeks.
 Olysio must be used in combination with other medicines used to treat chronic hepatitis C, such as with peginterferon alfa and ribavirin or with sofosbuvir.

-Before starting treatment with Olysio, patients should have a blood test to check what type of hepatitis C virus they are infected with, as Olysio is known to be less effective if the virus has a mutation (a change in the genetic material of the virus) called Q80K.
+Several varieties (genotypes) of hepatitis C virus exist and Olysio is recommended for patients with virus of genotypes 1 and 4.
+Before starting treatment with Olysio, patients with genotypes 1a should have a blood test to check whether the virus they are infected with has a mutation (a change in the genetic material of the virus) called Q80K, as Olysio is known to be less effective in these patients.

 How does Olysio work?